 Before you arrive…

-Whether you’ve been referred, need to prepare, arriving or currently staying as an inpatient at the Hospice, below are some Frequently Asked Questions you or your relatives may have.
+Whether you’ve been referred, need to prepare for, are arriving or are currently staying as an inpatient, below are some Frequently Asked Questions you or your relatives may have.
 If you have a question that isn’t answered in our inpatient FAQs, please feel free to call us on 01252 729400

 Preparing to come to the In-Patient Unit (IPU)